Burn Boot Camp Franchise Financial FAQ

 What ongoing fees do Burn Boot Camp franchise owners pay?

-Burn Boot Camp franchise owners pay several ongoing fees that support brand operations, marketing, and the technology systems used across the franchise network.
+Burn Boot Camp franchise owners pay several ongoing fees and required spend commitments that support brand operations, marketing, and the technology systems used across the franchise network.

 Royalty Fee

-Franchise partners pay a royalty fee equal to 6% of Gross Revenue for the operation of a Burn Boot Camp location.
+Franchise partners pay a royalty fee equal to 6% of Gross Revenue.

-Franchise partners contribute 2% of Gross Revenue to the Burn Boot Camp system advertising fund.
+Franchise partners contribute 2% of Gross Revenue to the System Brand Fund.
 These funds support brand marketing initiatives, system-wide advertising, and promotional programs.
-The contribution may be adjusted by the franchisor but cannot exceed 3% of Gross Revenue during the term of the franchise agreement.
+The contribution may be increased upon 90 days' notice but cannot exceed 3% of Gross Revenue in any calendar year.

 Technology Fee